axolotl-ai-cloud/axolotl/README.md

 tokenizer_use_fast:
 # Whether to use the legacy tokenizer setting, defaults to True
 tokenizer_legacy:
-# resize the model embeddings when new tokens are added to multiples of 32
+# Resize the model embeddings when new tokens are added to multiples of 32
-# this is reported to improve training speed on some models
+# This is reported to improve training speed on some models
 resize_token_embeddings_to_32x:

-# used to identify which the model is based on
+# Ysed to identify which the model is based on
 is_falcon_derived_model:
 is_llama_derived_model:
+# Please note that if you set this to true, `padding_side` will be set to "left" by default
 is_mistral_derived_model:

-# whether you are training a 4-bit GPTQ quantized model
+# Whether you are training a 4-bit GPTQ quantized model
 gptq: true
 gptq_groupsize: 128 # group size
 gptq_model_v1: false # v1 or v2

-# this will attempt to quantize the model down to 8 bits and use adam 8 bit optimizer
+# This will attempt to quantize the model down to 8 bits and use adam 8 bit optimizer
 load_in_8bit: true
-# use bitsandbytes 4 bit
+# Use bitsandbytes 4 bit
 load_in_4bit:

 # Use CUDA bf16